 It's easy to dismiss the possibility of minimalism because you don't want to live like a monk, or like a college student backpacking through Asia, or like an ultra-cool hipster in a mostly-empty all-white loft.

-Be careful with your answer, because it isn't "How much can I afford?"
+Now, be thoughtful with your answer, because the question isn't "How much can I afford?"
 It isn't "How much can I fit here?" or "If only I had a bigger closet/house/storage area!"
 And it definitely isn't "How can I organize this stuff (or my life) better so I can keep (or keep doing) it all?"

 But what do you need?